padrinobook/padrinobook/chapters/sessions.md

 ```

-If you now login successfully you will see the message but it will stay there forever.
-But we don't want to have this message displayed the whole time, we will use jQuery's [fadeOut method](http://api.jquery.com/fadeOut "fadeOut method of jQuery") to get rid of the message.
-Since we are first writing our own customized JavaScript, let's create the inline with the following content:
+If you now login successfully you will see the message but it will not go away.
+We will use jQuery's [fadeOut method](http://api.jquery.com/fadeOut "fadeOut method of jQuery") to get rid of the message.

+This is the first time we writing our own customized JavaScript, let's create the inline with the following content:

 ```erb